po1sigala/live/02-Lesson-Plans/Full-Time/06-Week/04-Day/04-Day-LessonPlan.md

   });
   ```

-  * After explaining all of this, add in the following lines of code to have Node connect to the MySQL server and inform the user that they have connected properly.
+  * The following lines of code are used to have Node connect to the MySQL server.
+Then it will inform the user that they have connected properly.

   ```js
   connection.connect((err) => {